NVIDIA/workbench-example-hybrid-rag/README.md

 ### How do I start the Chat application?
 - Check that the container finished building.
-- When it finishes, click the green `Open Chat` button at the top right.
+- When it finishes, click the green **Open Chat** button at the top right.

     <img src="./code/chatui/static/chat.png" width="66%" height="auto">

 ### How can I customize this project with AI Workbench?
 - Check that the container is built.
 - Then click the green **dropdown** next to the `Open Chat` button at the top right.
-- Select JupyterLab to start editing the code.
+- Select **JupyterLab** to start editing the code.
+Alternatively, you may configure VSCode support [here](https://docs.nvidia.com/ai-workbench/user-guide/latest/reference/applications/built-in/vs-code.html).

     <img src="./code/chatui/static/jupyter.png" width="66%" height="auto">

 # Advanced Tutorials
 This section shows you how to use difference inference modes with this RAG project.
-To do these tutorials you need a GPU of at least 12 GB of vRAM.
+For these tutorials, a GPU of at least 12 GB of vRAM is recommended.
 If you don't have one, go back to the [Quickstart Tutorial](#tutorial-using-a-cloud-endpoint) that shows how to use **Cloud Endpoints**.

 ## Tutorial 1: Using a local GPU
 This tutorial assumes you already cloned this Hybrid RAG project to your AI Workbench.
 If not, please follow the beginning of the [Quickstart Tutorial](#tutorial-using-a-cloud-endpoint).